Boldfor/openhab-addons/bundles/org.openhab.binding.androidtv/README.md

 This completes the PIN process.

 Upon reconnection (either from reconfiguration or a restart of OpenHAB), you should now see a message of "Login Successful" in openhab.log

+## Troubleshooting

+Some devices come with an outdated version of the Android TV Remote Service, and do not update this service automatically.
+So in case the PIN Process does not result in a PIN to be shown on the screen (and the log does shos the message "GoogleTV version on device needs to be updated"), open the Google Play Store on the device, search for the Android TV Remote Service and press "Update" to update the service manually.

 ## Full Example